geetptl/goque/README.md

 ## Next Steps

-1. A refactoring of filesystem operations to make them abstract
 1. Make this system concurrency-safe
 1. A trash-compactor implementation for maintenance, which removes all the messages that are already read
 1. A clean up to provide configured for data directory and easy-install scripts